 How To Become A Part of a Discord Server Community

 You want to joined a discord server to be in a community of like minded people with similar goals as you.
 You are going to have to put in some work at joining in conversations and making friendships just like you would in real life.

 I don’t recommend trying to be an active member in all of these discord servers I recommenced.
 That would be difficult and ultimately a waste of time.
 This is what I recommend that you do…

 - Join all of the servers that you are interested in.

 - Keep a mental note of the servers that seems the most enjoyable for you

 - Then limit yourself to try to be active in 1 or 2 of those servers.
 By active, I mean joining in conversations, asking questions, giving feedback, and participating in events.

 - Of the many servers you joined, you can stay a lurker or leave the ones that seem like they are dying or not your cup of tea.

-Are you apart of a great discord community that would be a great addition to this list?
-Let me know in the comments and I’ll check it out!
+Are you a part of a great music production discord community that would be a great addition to this list?
+Let me know in the comments, and I’ll check it out!